Physics Courses

 Course Detail:

-This course covers the emerging technology of 3D printing in Medicine, Electronics, Manufacturing and Engineering.
-Students will explore 3D printing in each of these fields, doing papers on the current use of this technology.
-As a practical component, the students will learn how to use CAD software such as Autodesk, Google Sketchup and Makerware to design practical devices.
-They will then convert these designs to STL files and use 3D printing to create these devices.
+This one-term course covers the emerging technology of 3D printing in medicine, electronics, manufacturing, and engineering.
+Students will explore 3D printing in each of these fields, and they will learn to use computer-aided design with Autodesk Fusion.
+They will convert their designs to STL files and use 3D printers to create their designs.
 Scanning technologies will also be used to copy 3D shapes which can then be recreated as solid prints.
 Prerequisites: None.

 |